Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D82
+I finished the bank test and sent it off for review and then started the next on the list which is the twitter frontend challenge.
+Makers have prepared the backend which supplies an api. my task is to crete the browser side interaction.

+I find this pretty as it is all the things I have barely or never touched.
+I’ve started exploring React and within a few hours I managed to reveal the contents of the api which made me feel pretty thrilled. maybe I will like frontend afterall.

+### R2D81 Monday Week 10
+It’s tech challenge week at Makers and unfortunately they have set ideas about what we should do.
+I’ve had to put the Game of Life on hold and start a dull expense tracking app.
+I’m doing it in Ruby and trying to remember everything about best practice in single responsibilty and dependancy injection etc.

+My wife went into hospital today for a knee replacement op, so I am coding from a hospital room.

 ### R2D80
 I'm just starting Conway's Game of Life today.
 I'm already fascinated by this challenge, not just because its a cool automated life animation but also because of it's potential for endless refactoring and logic refining.
 This will be a challenge on a par with the ten pin bowling scorer and I am going to enjoy it.
 While it's the logic coding that most interests me, I will use this challenge as an opportunity to practise some front end technology and may show the animations in React.